 Items included in the consolidated financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The consolidated financial statements are presented in 'US\$', which is the company's functional and the company's reporting currency.
+The consolidated financial statements are presented in 'US\$', which is the company's functional and reporting currency.

-D. Cash and cash equivalents:
+E. Cash and cash equivalents: